yetnt/ic4d/README.md

     module.exports = {a, isCommand = false};
     ```

-    -   Usually, the reader should skip over anything it can read, but if needed, this will immediately make it skip.
+    -   Usually, the reader should skip over anything it can't read, but if needed, this will immediately make it skip.

 # Credits